latortuga71/Plumbr/README.md

 Like AccessChk For Named Pipes

 ## CheckRace
-Creates Named Pipe Server For Check For RaceConditions.
+Creates Named Pipe Server To Check For RaceConditions.